mmeiarj34419/CCM101-rjmeim/Laboratory-03-Multi-Cloud-Explorer/aws-research.md

 Amazon Web Services is like the largest computer rental in the world from the amazon shopping.
 You could rent a computer, storage, database and a lot more.

 ● Global Infrastructure -
-Amazon Web Services has 39 main location around the world with 123 backup sites.
+Amazon Web Services has 39 geographic regions around the world with 123 backup sites.

 ● Cloud Management Console -
 You can manage AWS through a AWS Management Console website